xebia/essentials/dry-principle.md

 ### Applicability

 The original authors of the quotes stated that it could be applied to "database schemas, test plans, the build system, even documentation.".
-So pratically it could be applied almost in any aspect of work.
+So practically it could be applied almost in any aspect of work.
 It applies very well to code duplication.

 ### Application